activeldap/activeldap/doc/text/tutorial.md

 be sure to put the whole name, e.g.
 `:class_name => "MyLdapModule::Group"`.

-`:many` and `:primary_key` are similar.
-Both of them specifies attribute name of related object specified by `:foreign_key`.
+`:many` and `:foreign_key` are similar.
+Both of them specifies attribute name of related object specified by `:primary_key`.
 Those values are attribute name that can be used by object of class specified by `:class_name`.

 Relation is resolved by searching entries of `:class_name` class with `:foreign_key` attribute value.
 Search target attribute for it is `:primary_key` or `:many`. primary_group method in the above example searches Group objects with User object's gidNumber value as Group object's gidNumber value.
 Matched Group objects are belonged objects.

-`:parimary_key` is used for an object just belongs to an object.
-The first matched object is treated as beloned object.
+`:foreign_key` is used for an object just belongs to an object.
+The first matched object is treated as belonged object.

 `:many` is used for an object belongs to many objects.
 All of matched objects are treated as belonged objects.